distbit0/distbit.xyz/_posts/2023-06-15-AI-Agents-can-decide-what-is-worth-remembering.md

 ---
-title: "AI Agents can decide what is worth remembering"
+articleUrl: https://distbit.xyz/AI-Agents-can-decide-what-is-worth-remembering
+author: distbit
+category: blog
+date: '2023-06-15 00:00 '
+description: null
+headerImage: false
 layout: post
-date: 2023-06-15 00:00
-headerImage: false
-category: blog
-author: distbit
-description:
-articleUrl: https://distbit.xyz/AI-Agents-can-decide-what-is-worth-remembering
----

-#gpt
+tag:
+- main
+title: AI Agents can decide what is worth remembering
+---#gpt

 Some ideas which an Agentic AI considers while carrying out a task or solving a problem will be useful in the course of future tasks.